jason-nordheim/mod-1-task-manager/user_stories.md

 User story for displaying projects via the CLI.
 ### Steps
 1. Grabs all the Projects from the Database using `Projects.all`
+2. If no projects are found, displays `No projects exist`
-2. Maps the proejcts name and number of tasks to a string in the following format: `"[#{index}] #{project_name}: #{tasks.count}"`
+3. If projects exist, maps the proejcts name and number of tasks to a string in the following format: `"[#{index}] #{project_name}: #{tasks.count}"`
-3. Loops through the returned string array, writing the name of each project to the console.
+4. Loops through the returned string array, writing the name of each project to the console.
-4. Displays prompt: `"Enter number (e.g. '1') or project name to see more details about the project:"`
+5. Displays prompt: `"Enter number (e.g. '1') or project name to see more details about the project:"`
-5. Uses `gets.chomp` to read user input:
+6. Uses `gets.chomp` to read user input:
   * Validates:
     * that the entered string can either:
       1. Be parsed into a number, and is a number between 1 and `Projects.all.count`
       2. Matches (case-insensitive) one of the project names displayed
 ### Prerequisites

 ### Prerequisites